skattoju4/skattoju.github.io/index.md

 Whenever Siddhartha commits to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in skattoju's site, from the content in skattoju's Markdown files.

-New age federated social called <a rel="me" href="https://defcon.social/@skattoju">Mastodon</a> and an arbritary contribution to a winning cubesat design with <a href="https://www.concordia.ca/cunews/encs/2012/10/01/first-place-finish-for-space-concordia-team.html">Space Concordia</a>
+New age federated social called <a rel="me" href="https://mastodon.social/@skattoju">Mastodon</a> and an arbritary contribution to a winning cubesat design with <a href="https://www.concordia.ca/cunews/encs/2012/10/01/first-place-finish-for-space-concordia-team.html">Space Concordia</a>

-### Markdown
+### Zero Emissions Learning

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+May be all this talk about learning exhaust is non sense.
+Probably causes the information entropy equivalent of global warming making it harder to descern useful information.
+Or may be not.
+May be ones own brand of self importance is vital to the internet on some thread of its fabric 🤷‍♂️ Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block